The Catalyst Social Action Fund

 to find and download an application form, and click here

 to find a list of guidelines which the panel will use to help assess each project and decide on the allocation of funds.
 Completed applications, along with any other questions or enquiries, can be emailed to email@example.com

-Andrew Simpkins from Jubilee Church Coventry is one of the panel who will be assessing applications, and has also put together an online webinar with more in-depth advice about how to fill in a grant application form.
+Andrew Simpkins from Jubilee Church Coventry has been part of the panel over the last two years assessing applications, and last year put together an online webinar with more in-depth advice about how to fill in a grant application form.
 This might be particularly helpful to those who are new to the grant-writing process.
-You can watch that below, or click here
+A few details have shifted slightly, but it should still be helpful to anyone writing an application this time around.
+You can watch that by clicking here

 to view it on Vimeo.